 How do I get started with email marketing?

-Now that you have a better understanding of what Customer Lifecycle Marketing is, it’s easy to imagine, even without reading the comprehensive guide, that there are different stages your customer goes through on their buying journey.
+Now that you have a better understanding of what Customer Lifecycle Automation is, it’s easy to imagine, even without reading the comprehensive guide, that there are different stages your customer goes through on their buying journey.

 We want to leverage email marketing at each of these stages.